 6. Imprisonment by justices: magistrate to review (s.
 38)

-(1) Immediately after a justice or justices in a court of summary jurisdiction impose a sentence referred to in section 38(1) of the Act, the clerk of the court is to send a magistrate the approved form for the review of the decision together with —
+(1) Immediately after a justice or justices in the Magistrates Court impose a sentence referred to in section 38(1) of the Act, a registrar is to send a magistrate the approved form for the review of the decision together with —

 (a) the papers that were before the justice or justices including —

-(i) the complaint;
+(i) the prosecution notice;

 (ii) the statement of facts by the prosecutor, or a transcript of it;